-4) Place back over a low heat and bring to the boil, whisking constantly.
+- Place back over low heat and bring to a boil, whisking constantly.
 If it is already really thick by this point, take off the heat.
 Otherwise, continue to whisk and simmer for another minute until the mixture is thick.

-5) Pour through a sieve into a cold bowl or plate and cover with cling film, pressing the cling film down so it touches the custard (this will prevent a skin forming as it cools).
+- Pour through a sieve into a cold bowl or plate and cover with cling film, pressing the cling film down so it touches the custard (this will prevent a skin from forming as it cools).

 For the Choux Pastry:

-3) Melt the milk, water, butter and xylitol in a saucepan over medium-high heat and then bring to the boil (take off the heat or turn it down if the butter doesn't melt before the mixture starts to boil).
+- Melt the milk, water, butter and xylitol in a saucepan over medium-high heat and then bring to a boil (take off the heat or turn it down if the butter doesn't melt before the mixture starts to boil).

-4) Just as it starts to boil, take the saucepan off the heat and dump in all of the flour in one go.
+- Just as it starts to boil, take the saucepan off the heat and dump in all of the flour in one go.
 Mix it all together until combined, then return to the heat for 30 secs-1 min just to dry out the flour.
-Allow to cool for 5-10 mins.
+Allow cooling for 5-10 mins.

-5) Add the beaten egg, a little at a time, stirring until combined between each addition.
+- Add the beaten egg, a little at a time, stirring until combined between each addition.
 The dough should be shiny and a bit wet, and it should stick to and then break cleanly off a spatula if you hold it up.
-You may not need to use all the egg.
+You may not need to use all the eggs.

-8) The buns should be puffed up, golden and hollow.
+- The buns should be puffed up, golden and hollow.
 Remove from the oven and allow to cool for a few mins, then pierce the bottom of each bun with a skewer once or twice to allow the steam to escape.
-Allow to cool completely.
+Allow cooling completely.